 The financial projections consider the affordability of the IDC's planned activities without negating the expected delivery on its mandate.
-The budget is therefore based on an optimal level of investment while maintaining financial sustainability of R60 bn directly from the IDC's balance sheet over the next five years (base case).
+The budget is therefore based on an optimal level of investment while maintaining financial sustainability.
+The volatile environment means that finances are assessed on an ongoing basis with adjustments made where necessary.